jennalynncurry/NetworkingProject/README.md

 ## 📚 Overview

 This project implements a real-time, push-based client-server chat system written in Python using sockets and threading.
 It allows multiple clients to connect to a server, register with a unique username, and exchange messages with other users.
-The system is designed to be lightweight, responsive, and easy to test on a local network or using Codespaces.
+The system supports both private messages and chat rooms, with additional features like offline message queuing and command-line interaction.

 ---